MeestaMoose/HewittCapstone/README.md

 **What Changed?**

 In this section, I created an API that handles the user account creation and login processes.
 The login activity and authentication for the application now point to this API, which then uses POST methods to either create the new user or compare the entered credentials against MongoDB.

+### Reflection and Course Outcomes

+With this enhancement, I was really able to bring together the different aspects of my courses I have taken here at SNHU.
+I used my experience with building full-stack websites to build an API that bridges the gap between an Android application and a MongoDB cloud database.
+I solidified my skills in secure coding by applying updated standards on password encryption and avoiding hardcoded user account information.
+I also applied my time spent developing in a mobile application environment and expanded my abilities to build more feature-rich applications.
+I truly enjoyed the process and found the successful outcome rewarding as it is.
+The main challenge I experienced was how the registration and login activities would transition from being handled by Android to the backend server.
+It took some research and testing to achieve, but I was able to change the activities over, and they now run through the Node/Express server.

+This enhancement also came with a shift in what course outcomes I set out to achieve.
+I believe that I have achieved course outcomes one, four, and five with this enhancement.
+I have created ways for different audiences in computer science to work together on the same application through cloud database management, Android application development, and security-based coding practices.
+I migrated a section of the original database involving user accounts to a different database structure and integrated an API to facilitate the interactions between the application and database.
+The decision to migrate to MongoDB was made with security in mind by removing the local storage of user accounts, making them less vulnerable to being stolen by attackers.